The-Gokul-Kishore/Visual_Data_Analyzer/readme.md

 # Visual Data Analyzer

 The **Visual Data Analyzer** is a web-based tool that allows users to upload CSV files, ask natural language questions about the dataset, and receive insights along with interactive visualizations.
 Powered by machine learning and a dynamic charting system, this application provides an intuitive way to explore and visualize datasets.
+This uses the power of Gemini to achive insights and visualizations.

 ## Features